apache/arrow/docs/source/python/parquet.rst

 data.
 PyArrow includes Python bindings to this code, which thus enables reading and writing Parquet files with pandas as well.

-Obtaining PyArrow with Parquet Support
+Obtaining pyarrow with Parquet Support
 --------------------------------------

 If you installed ``pyarrow`` with pip or conda, it should be built with Parquet